 The Montreal Snowshoe Club was founded in 1840.
 Its members would gather each week at nightfall on Sherbrooke Street near McGill College for a 20 km snowshoe hike through the forest of Mount Royal.
 This winter sport was one the main social, recreational and philanthropic activities of the time and provided some of the most influential businessmen of Montreal the time to socialize together.
 Around 1870, the Club members started wearing the blue tuque, a symbol of their excellence in competition.

-Les amis de la montagne revive this tradition by inviting individuals and corporate teams to enjoy a unique snowshoe event followed by a night of celebration at the Chalet du Mont-Royal.
+Les amis de la montagne revives this tradition by inviting individuals and corporate teams to enjoy a unique snowshoe event followed by a night of celebration at the Chalet du Mont-Royal.
 The Tuques Bleues fundraising event held in support of Mount Royal is featured on the opening night of Montréal en lumière festivities.
 By participating, you help Les amis de la montagne preserve Montreal’s most cherished heritage site.
 Event profits are reinvested in educational, enhancement and conservation programs on Mount Royal.

-Les amis de la montagne also thank the sponsors in the Bronze category: TD Friends of the Environment Foundation and Velan Inc.; their sponsors of products and services: Montréal en lumière, Domaine Pinnacle, 2e Régiment de l’Artillerie du Canada, Location Hewitt Inc., C4 Communications,Gattuso and Java U Catering; and finally, their media partners: La Presse+ and Bell Media affiliated radio stations,CJAD 800 AM, CHOM 97.7 FM and Rouge 107,3 FM.
+Les amis de la montagne also thanks the sponsors in the Bronze category: TD Friends of the Environment Foundation and Velan Inc.; their sponsors of products and services: Montréal en lumière, Domaine Pinnacle, 2e Régiment de l’Artillerie du Canada, Location Hewitt Inc., C4 Communications,Gattuso and Java U Catering; and finally, their media partners: La Presse+ and Bell Media affiliated radio stations,CJAD 800 AM, CHOM 97.7 FM and Rouge 107,3 FM.